pdf-icon

 Video

-• Connect to the TimerCAM hotspot, password 12345678, and open 192.168.4.1 in your browser to view the image.
-For timed photography, please refer to the Quick Start Guide.
+• Connect to the Unit TimerCAM hotspot, password 12345678.
+Open the browser at 192.168.4.1 to view the image.
+To use the timed photo function, please refer to the Quick Start guide.